subz390/mdn-docs-dark-theme/README.md

 - initial release

-## Current State
+# Living Project

-I use MDN Web Docs almost daily and maintain this dark theme to cover the most used areas of the website.
-There are some areas that need implementing though, so don't expect this stylesheet to be a polished.
+I use [MDN Web Docs](https://developer.mozilla.org/en-US/) almost daily and maintain this dark theme to cover the most used areas of the website.
+There are some areas that need implementing though, so don't expect this stylesheet to be completely polished.

-This is a living project however and I will continue to update into the forseeable future.
+This is a `living project` however and I will continue to submit updates at infrequent intervals into the forseeable future.

 ## Contributions

 This is an opensource project and I welcome collaborators.
 Open an issue to discuss your ideas before submitting pull requests.

-## How To Use
+# How To Use

 A guide if you've never used user styles before.